Ayurveda: Substances used

-The vast majority (90%) of Ayurvedic remedies are plant based.
-Plant-based treatments in Ayurveda may be derived from roots, leaves, fruits, bark, or seeds; some examples of plant-based substances include cardamom and cinnamon.
+The vast majority (90%) of ayurvedic remedies are plant based.
+Plant-based treatments in ayurveda may be derived from roots, leaves, fruits, bark, or seeds; some examples of plant-based substances include cardamom and cinnamon.
 In the 19th century, William Dymock and co-authors summarized hundreds of plant-derived medicines along with the uses, microscopic structure, chemical composition, toxicology, prevalent myths and stories, and relation to commerce in British India.
 Triphala, an herbal formulation of three fruits, Amalaki, Bibhitaki, and Haritaki, is one of the most commonly used Ayurvedic remedies.
-The herbs Withania somnifera (Ashwagandha) and Ocimum tenuiflorum (Tulsi) are also routinely used in Ayurveda.
+The herbs Withania somnifera (Ashwagandha) and Ocimum tenuiflorum (Tulsi) are also routinely used in ayurveda.

-Animal products used in Ayurveda include milk, bones, and gallstones.
+Animal products used in ayurveda include milk, bones, and gallstones.
 In addition, fats are prescribed both for consumption and for external use.
-Consumption of minerals, including sulphur, arsenic, lead, copper sulfate and gold, are also prescribed.
+Consumption of minerals, including sulfur, arsenic, lead, copper sulfate and gold, are also prescribed.
 The addition of minerals to herbal medicine is called rasashastra.

 Ayurveda uses alcoholic beverages called Madya, which are said to adjust the doshas by increasing pitta and reducing vatta and kapha.
 Madya are classified by the raw material and fermentation process, and the categories include: sugar-based, fruit-based, cereal-based, cereal-based with herbs, fermentated with vinegar, and tonic wines.
 The intended outcomes can include causing purgation, improving digestion or taste, creating dryness, or loosening joints.
 Ayurvedic texts describe Madya as non-viscid and fast-acting, and say that it enters and cleans minute pores in the body.